sultondev/info-currency/README.md

 1. I would use StyledComponents
 2. I would make curreny checking by dates(you would be able to see currency exchange by dates)
 3. Adaptive and CrossBrowser
+4. Add localStorage for remembering which buttons were clicked and save them.

 ### the time I have spent to do the project is more than five hours